 Now it should be possible to connect to another station by clicking on the “Connect” button in the top left corner of Paxon.
 After starting the connecting process, you should hear “packet radio sounds” from your speakers.
 If you have two computers, you can connect them via two audio cables to fully test the data transmission.
 I did this with a Windows 10 laptop and a Linux laptop which both run Paxon with Dire Wolf.
 Furthermore, I will write an article about installing Paxon on Linux by using Wine in the future.

 After a successful first test you can now add the PTT configuration descried under 2.1.

 Paxon crashes if it “hears itself” on Windows.
 Dire Wolf can receive while transmitting and Paxon does not like this.
 When building the radio interface this must be considered.
 (Edit: The crash happens when Dire Wolf is restarted while Paxon is running.)
 In addition, when a connection is established Dire Wolf sometimes outputs an error when transmitting but so far this did not affect anything negatively.

-Finally, I will describe how I connected my laptop to my radio in the next article of this series.
-Moreover, configuring the PTT interface will be covered in the future.
+Finally, I will describe how I connected my laptop to my radio in the next article of this series (soldering an interface).

 Note: I used a German Paxon installation, so I do not know if the English button names are correct.